Pricoders/woocommerce-variable-product-programmatically/readme.md

 # Woocommerce Variable Product and Variations Programmatically

+Creating variable products in woocommerce is easy but adding adding variations is a totally different thing, this script can help you to do that.

+## Usage

 You can copy these functions in your functions.php file inside your theme or create a plugin using the functions

-## Usage

 ```php